royokello/iml-cropper/README.md

 ## Data

-for training a 256p input images and label.json are required.
+for training 256p input images and label.json are required.

-for cropping 256p and 1024p input images are required.
+for cropping a trained model, 256p and 1024p input images are required.

 ```
 working_dir